-CEMA: now is a good time to make personal emergency plans
+CEMA: Now is a good time to make personal emergency plans

 It’s also advised that you gather important documents like tax bills, tax returns, identification items like a birth certificate and store in a waterproof container.
 The plan would be that you are able to grab the container if you are evacuating.
 But if you don’t, the waterproof container will hopefully protect the documents, especially if you have any water damage.

-You’re also advised to learn evacuation routes which have changed since 2016 as a result of things learned during Hurricane Matthew.
+You’re also advised to learn evacuation routes that have changed since 2016 as a result of things learned during Hurricane Matthew.

 In Chatham County there are now three zones: